camflint/roam-reddit-unofficial/README.md

 ## Installation

 There are two ways of installing roam-reddit-unofficial into your Roam graph.
-Unless you're a developer, the best option is to install it through the official Roam Depot.
+Unless you're a developer, the best option is to install it through the official Roam Depot (once it has been approved there).

 ## Developer mode
-To install the plug-in manually:
+To install the plug-in manually, follow these steps:

+1. Check out this repo to a local folder on your hard disk.
 1. Open the Settings panel and select "Roam Depot" on the left-hand side.
-2. Click on the gear menu on the right side of the "Installed Extensions" section, then click "Enable developer mode."
+1. Click on the gear icon on the right side of the "Installed Extensions" section, then click "Enable developer mode" in the drop-down menu.
-3. Click on the folder with the plus icon in the "Developer Extensions" section that appears.
+1. Click on the folder icon that has a plus sign on the right side of the "Developer Extensions" section that appears.
-4. Navigate to the folder containing this repo's source code.
+1. Navigate to the folder containing this repo's source code.
+1. Notice that a new settings section for the plugin appears on the left sidebar.

 ![CleanShot 2022-07-31 at 23 57 02@2x](https://user-images.githubusercontent.com/2079548/182091080-679f8b78-4698-40bd-ada5-f4b03986a4ad.png)